 - What is a closed combustion fireplace and why is it so much better than an open fireplace ?

-Try that with an old-fashioned fireplace!
-Did you know that open fireplaces often achieve only 15% efficiency?
-That means every time you throw that pricey rooikrans wood on your fire, 85% of its energy literally goes up in smoke.
+Try that with an old-fashioned open fireplace!
+Do you know that open fireplaces often achieve only 15% efficiency?
+This means that every time you throw that pricey Rooikrans wood onto your fire, 85% of its fuel energy literally goes up in smoke.
 In comparison, most modern closed combustion fireplaces achieve an average of 60–80% efficiency.

 The emissions from an open fire are also much higher, as the open fire emits 15 times more CO2 and 50 times more fine-particle pollutants than a closed combustion wood-burning fireplace.
-Choosing a closed combustion fireplace is the more environmentally friendly option.
+Choosing a closed combustion fireplace is a more environmentally friendly option.

 Lastly, but very importantly: because the firebox is closed, your fire can burn when you’re not present without the danger of sparks presenting a fire risk.

 - Which is better: a cast iron fireplace or a plate steel fireplace?
 And how long do they last?